Adreet21/Maze--Reinforcement-Learning/README.md

 Q-Learning helps an agent learn to maximize the total reward over time through repeated interactions with the environment, even when the model of that environment is not known.

 ## How have I implemented it?<br>
-For exploring the environment, I used the epsilon-greedy behavior policy.<br>
+For exploring the environment, I used the epsilon-greedy behaviour policy.<br>

 ## The formula used:<br>
 New Q(s,a) = Q(s,a) + α[R(s,a) + γ max Q'(s',a') - Q(s,a)]<br>where:<br>s = State<br>